The Secret of My Success (musical)

 The Secret of My Success is a musical comedy play based on the 1987 movie of the same name starring Michael J. Fox.
 Music is by Michael Mahler and Alan Schmuckler and book by Gordon Greenberg and Steve Rosen.

 Development

 Development started in 2013 when Universal Theatrical Group, which holds the rights to the 1987 film, greenlighted the project.
 A 2018 reading cast Chris Dwan (Brantley Foster/Carlton Whitfield) and Lilli Cooper (Christy Lockhart) as leads.
 A 2020 premiere was announced in February 2019 and casting finalized in January 2020.

 Production

 The musical was mid-run for its world premiere and pre-Broadway tryout at the Paramount Theatre in March 2020 with Sydney Morton (Christy Lockhart) and Billy Harrigan Tighe (Brantley Foster/Carlton Whitfield) as leads and Greenberg directing when production was shut down due to the coronavirus pandemic.
 It had been scheduled to run from February 21 – March 29, and the final performance was March 12, as Illinois governor J. B. Pritzker shut down all performance venues starting March 13.

+In 2022, the musical was remounted at the Hobby Center for the Performing Arts by Theatre Under The Stars in Houston, Texas.